KingricharVD/Astra-Coin/Astra/share/certs/PrivateKeyNotes.md

 Threat analysis
 --

 Gavin is a single point of failure.
-He could be coerced to divulge the secret signing keys, allowing somebody to distribute a Bitcoin-Qt.app or bitcoin-qt-setup.exe with a valid signature but containing a malicious binary.
+He could be coerced to Astraulge the secret signing keys, allowing somebody to distribute a Bitcoin-Qt.app or bitcoin-qt-setup.exe with a valid signature but containing a malicious binary.